andreyvasilenko/Playwright_Bunch/Readme.md

 4) "User can navigate to the main Help page by breadcrumb All Collections" - frequently used scenario

-To generate a new Allure report: npx allure generate ./allure-results/ --clean npx allure open ./allure-report/
+To generate a new Allure report:
+"npx allure generate ./allure-results/ --clean" and "npx allure open ./allure-report/"

 To set the env variable prod/stage use variable TEST_ENV:
-TEST_ENV=stage npx playwright test
-TEST_ENV=prod npx playwright test (without TEST_ENV will also use prod env)
+"TEST_ENV=stage npx playwright test" and "TEST_ENV=prod npx playwright test (without TEST_ENV will also use prod env)"